vocthor/ScreenShooter/RoadMap.md

 * JavaDoc
 * Small start, stop, pause, ... images
-* Taking captures of a specific screen zone

 * Tab at the bottom with 2 tabs :
     - text zone that shows what happened (the sysout)
     - last capture taken